 ΔE* = √ΔL*2+ Δa*2+ Δb*2

 b = yellowness/blueness

-If you have a laundry product you would like tested, or specific questions about this method.
+Email Kate if you have a laundry product you would like tested, or specific questions about this method.
 Go to our Chemical Lab Testing Services main page to learn more about other testing services offered at Dell Tech.

 Dell Tech has provided professional, confidential consulting services to the specialty chemical